While I was bored at work today I made a list of words we have in English that they really need to have in German:

 11:00 - Sheep dog display in Kingussie.
 This shepherd is one of only two left in the area.
 He has something like 10,000 sheep and 28 working sheep dogs.
 Each sheep dog learns the same verbal commands but also has their own set of whistle commands.
 This allows the shepherd to control each dog individually.
 It was fascinating.
 Then he brought out a bucket full of 7 day old puppies which we got to hold and play with!
 Unfortunately we got caught sneaking one on to the bus so no live souvenirs this time...

 12:30 - Lunch in Aviemore.
 We got fish and chips and then explored the town a bit.
 Found a stone circle.
 Anyone read Outlander?
 Apparently someone touches a stone and is taken back in time to the Highlands.
 I touched them but I'm convinced I'm still in current times.
-Not to worry, perhaps it just takes time to catch up!
+Not to worry, perhaps it just takes time to catch up!3:00 - GlenGrant Distillery Tour.
+We got two samples.
+I personally thought they were alright.
+Most of the group wasn't a huge fan of scotch.. who'da thunk?
+I befriended some Swedish Airforce pilots during our tour.

 5:00 - Back in Inverness for dinner